Whispers of the Heart

 This flatware is marked D & D Inox, made in Italy.
 I bought the flatware set online at Neiman Marcus or Bloomingdales during a major sale many years ago.
 I really liked this pattern and it was a really good sale so I have the same pattern in dark caramel, wine red, and dark aqua.
 You can read my blog post about what to consider when you are buying flatware here.

 I can’t remember where I bought these metal star place card holders.
 I have had them for many years.
 The set came with three navy blue, three red, three turquoise, and three white stars in the set.
 I used the red and the navy blue stars on this tablescape.
+To read about the What, Where, and When of place card holders please click here: https://www.whispersoftheheart.com/blog/2022/12/27/place-card-holders-what-where-when

 I think these simple red glass goblets came from Crate and Barrel a few years ago.
 I had been looking for some simple red goblets and I grabbed these when I saw them online.
 Now I wish I had ordered more of them.
-The acrylic cobalt blue goblets came from Pier 1 several years ago.
+The acrylic cobalt blue goblets on the right came from Pier 1 several years ago.
 You can read my blog post about what to consider when you are buying goblets for your tablescaping collection including the colors that I use most often here.

-When I created a similar tablescape to this one before, I was trying to find something to use as a centerpiece and I remembered that I had this patriotic ceramic shallow bowl.
+When I created a similar tablescape like this one before, I was trying to find something to use as a centerpiece and I remembered that I had this patriotic ceramic shallow bowl.
 It is marked on the back sweet olive designs.
 I stood it on a fake book decorated with stars and stripes.
-Because the centerpiece is so tall it will be removed before the food is served so that people can see each other to talk.
+Because the centerpiece is so tall it will be removed before the food is served so that people can see each other across the table to talk.
 Both the bowl and the book are the same colors as the table linens and plates that are on the table.
 They were part of some Americana decorations in our family room before we redecorated many years ago.
 I have had them both for many years and I can’t remember where I found them but it was probably at a local gift shop that I loved that closed several years ago.

 I’ll let you in on a little secret about this tablecloth.
 When I pulled it out and put it on the table the first time that I used it to try it out I realized that it was way too wide and the blue stars border wouldn’t show on either side.
 Hubby helped me fold it in the center just so and line it up so the blue borders matched on each side of the table.
 The fold is on one of the center stripes and it doesn’t show at all.
 (I ironed it down so that helped.)
 Sometimes really large tablecloths are cheaper because people usually have smaller tables so it is good to remember that you might be able to fold them down or cut them down in some way.

-To see 260+ other tablescapes that I have created including 15 other different 4th of July tablescapes please click here.
-If you are on Facebook, join my Tablescape Ideas group!
-Just click on the Facebook Search box at the top of the page and type in Tablescape Ideas.
-Don’t miss my Tablescaping How-To section at the top of this blog post for more tablescaping tips and tricks.
+To see over 300+ different tablescapes that I have created please click here.
+If you are on Facebook, join my Table Settings and Tablescape Ideas Facebook group (4,000+ members) for lots of tablescaping inspiration!
+Just click on the Facebook Search box at the top of the page and type in Table Settings and Tablescape Ideas or click here: https://www.facebook.com/groups/2553689988183392

 June 26, 2024 /Beth Wilson